ISAITB/docs-itb-ta/source/manageOrganisation/index.rst

 * **Organisation:** The key to identify your organisation.
 The readonly name of the organisation is displayed alongside the key.
 You are also presented here with **reset** and **delete** controls to replace or remove the key.
-* **Conformance snapshot:** The conformance snapshots that include the organisation.
-Select one to view its key and update the other values.
 * **System:** The key to identify a specific system.
 If your organisation defines multiple systems these are presented in a dropdown list and selecting one will display its API key.
 The displayed key also provides a **reset** control to replace it.
 * **Specification:** The target specification does not itself define an API key but you need to select one to view the API keys of its related information